by John Salt

 RC aircraft fly in many different attitudes – meaning pointing up, pointing down, on their sides, and upside down... not to mention the high G forces pulling the fuel to one side of the tank or the other.

-If the fuel pick up was at a fixed location in the tank – say the lowest part of the tank like in a car – the aircraft would only get fuel when it is flying straight and level.
-Any banking or inverted flying would starve the engine of nitro fuel.
+If the fuel pick up was at a fixed location in the tank – say the lowest part of the tank like in an RC car – the aircraft would only get fuel when it's flying straight and level.
+Any hard banking or inverted flying would starve the engine of nitro fuel.

-A very simple solution of using a short length of fuel tubing inside the fuel tank with a heavy weight at the end of the tube called a "CLUNK" ensures no fuel starvation.
-This tube and clunk will simply flop around inside the fuel tank which ever way gravity pulls on it - just like the fuel in the tank.
-This means no mater what the RC aircraft is doing, the pick up end of the fuel tube in the tank is always submerged in fuel.
+A very simple solution is the use of a short length of fuel line inside the fuel tank with a heavy weight on the end of the line called a "CLUNK".
+This fuel line and clunk will simply flop around inside the fuel tank whichever way gravity pulls on it - just like the fuel in the tank.
+In short, no matter what position the RC aircraft is in, the pick up end of the fuel tube (the clunk) in the tank is always submerged in fuel.

-This clunk, more specifically the fuel tube it is hooked up to inside the fuel tank should be checked for deterioration every year or so.
+Nitro Fuel Tank Plumbing Components Including The "Clunk"As already stated, this clunk, more specifically the fuel tube it is hooked up to inside the fuel tank should be checked for deterioration every year or two and the inside of the tank cleaned.

 All RC nitro model engines benefit from a pressurized fuel tank but none to the extent of radio controlled helicopters.